Coronavirus - information and advice for customers and learners

 Submission of Centre Assessed Grades

-The extended deadline for submitting CAGs has now passed (as of midday on 24 June) and we’d like to extend a big thank you to all of the centres who made huge efforts to complete this process in a limited timescale, under difficult circumstances.
+The extended deadline for submitting CAGs was 24 June and we’d like to extend a big thank you to all of the centres who made huge efforts to complete this process in a limited timescale, under difficult circumstances.
 If you submitted your grades prior to the deadline, we can confirm that your learners will receive their results within the published results window.
 If there were any issues with your submission, you should have received an email from us to ensure any corrections are made and that the process is fully complete.

 Adaptation and delay